§ Verifiable Public Registry v4 Specification

 A new entry Permission perm MUST be created:

-§ [MOD-PERM-MSG-8] Extend Permission
+§ [MOD-PERM-MSG-8] Adjust Permission

-This method can only be called by a validator.
+This method can be called:

-§ [MOD-PERM-MSG-8-1] Extend Permission parameters
+§ [MOD-PERM-MSG-8-1] Adjust Permission parameters

-§ [MOD-PERM-MSG-8-2] Extend Permission precondition checks
+§ [MOD-PERM-MSG-8-2] Adjust Permission precondition checks

 If any of these precondition checks fail, transaction MUST abort.

-§ [MOD-PERM-MSG-8-2-1] Extend Permission basic checks
+§ [MOD-PERM-MSG-8-2-1] Adjust Permission basic checks

 if a mandatory parameter is not present, transaction MUST abort.

-§ [MOD-PERM-MSG-8-2-2] Extend Permission validator perms
+§ [MOD-PERM-MSG-8-2-2] Adjust Permission advanced checks

-§ [MOD-PERM-MSG-8-2-3] Extend Permission fee checks
+§ [MOD-PERM-MSG-8-2-3] Adjust Permission fee checks

-Validator MUST have the required estimated transaction fees in its account, else transaction MUST abort.
+Fee payer MUST have the required estimated transaction fees in its account, else transaction MUST abort.

-§ [MOD-PERM-MSG-8-3] Extend Permission execution
+§ [MOD-PERM-MSG-8-3] Adjust Permission execution

 If all precondition checks passed, transaction is executed.